CanyonCasa/EspruinoModules/Cron.md

 ## Reference

 See Linux Cron and Crontab man pages for more info.
+See DateExt module for local time configuration.

 Using
 -----

 * APPEND_USES: Cron.js
+* APPEND_USES: DateExt.js